Marcelin97/MarcelinLois_6_10112021/README.md

 #### How to install front-end

-Follow instructions on this repo (https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6) to install and use the frontend
+Follow instructions on this repo (https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6) to install and use the front-end

 #### Clone this repository
 ```bash